josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ### Fail early and often

-My absolute best advice for interviewing is: do it _as often as you can_.
+That heading is a little bit of a joke.
+But really, though: my absolute best advice for interviewing is: do it _as often as you can_.

-Interviewing is a skill, and just like any other skill, you're going to suck at it for a while before you get good at it.
+Interviewing is a skill, and just like any other skill, the only way to improve is to just keep being bad at it until you're not anymore.

-In fact, sucking at it is the only way to _get_ good at it in the first place.

 So: practice all you can.
 Do mock interviews with friends, family, or online, if it helps.
 Run through what you'd say in given scenarios in your head while you're commuting.

 And, of course: actually _take_ real interviews.
 The more, the better, until you start to feel confident.
-(Personally, I think it's even a good idea to take interviews even when you're _not_ looking for a job, just to stay sharp.)
+(Personally, I think it's a good idea to take interviews even when you're _not_ looking for a job, just to stay sharp.)

 I was lucky that I often coded in front of students while I was teaching for a local code school.
 So by the time I got in front of real interviewers, I was pretty well-practiced at talking through things, and had long ago lost my fear of looking silly or making mistakes.
 I'd recommend you find ways to do something similar.
 (In other words: reproduce my luck.)

 By the time you're interviewing for a job you _really_ want, you'll want to feel comfortable in that situation.
 You'll want to know how to handle yourself under that pressure, and be accustomed to answering the questions that might come up.

-The only way to get there is through practice, and failure.
+The only way to get there is through practice.

 <CalloutPlusQuote>

-Pardon the sports analogy, but: you don't want your first time at bat to be in a playoff game.
-So get out there and swing at some pitches before it really matters.
+Pardon the baseball analogy, but: you don't want your first time at the plate to be in a playoff game.
+So get out there and swing at some pitches while the stakes are still low.

 </CalloutPlusQuote>

 One important caveat here: I'm not suggesting you waste anyone's time.
-I don't recommend you interview for a job you're 100% certain you'd never consider taking.
+I don't recommend you interview for a job you know for sure you'd never consider taking.
 That's rude to the person who's giving their time to interview you in good faith.

 That said: you might be surprised how much things can change once you actually talk to some folks at any given company.
 The interview process has definitely changed my mind before, in both directions.
 I've said no to things I'd previously considered dream jobs, after getting a glimpse of the inner workings of the company.
-I've also said yes to jobs I applied for on a whim, never really expecting to hear back from, while contentedly employed elsewhere.
+I've also said yes to jobs I applied for on a whim, never really expecting to hear back from, while contentedly employed elsewhere, having been so impressed.
 So don't ever be _too_ sure before you've actually spent the time exploring.

 There's nothing wrong with going into the process just to learn more.
 In fact, that's the whole point of it.
 Remember: this is a two-way agreement; you're not just selling yourself away to the first bidder.
 Ideally, at least, you should be asking questions and making sure it's a fit on your end, too, and there's little way to do that without interviewing.

 Besides: this playing field is _heavily_ slanted towards companies, and a lot of them _will_ ghost you and worse.
 Even the companies who _won't_ ghost you will still have no qualms at all with asking you to do hours and hours of unpaid labor over the course of interviewing, quite likely for absolutely nothing in return.
-So even if you _did_ waste someone's time just for a practice interview, well...with the way things are right now, I guess I'd have a hard time feeling too bad about that.
+So even if you _did_ waste someone's time just for a practice interview, well...they're still getting paid.
+With the way things are right now, I guess I'd have a hard time feeling too bad about that.

 <SideNote>